ScorpionesLabs/DVS/Readme.md

   3. Allow DCOM Access (if `AutoGrant` flagged), otherwise fail
   4. Check if the logged-on user/provided user and the groups the user is a member of (Via `adsi/WindowsIdentity` feature), are granted to interact with the DCOM (via remote registry queries)
   5. Grant permissions (if `AutoGrant` flagged), otherwise, fail
-  6. Resolve domain name from remote machine using NetBIOS over TCP, if it fails it will try using remote registry protocol (`MS-RRP`)
+  6. Resolve domain name from remote machine using NetBIOS over TCP(Using NetAPI32, or UDP Packet), if it fails it will try using the registry (`HKLM` or `HKCU` Hives)

 * `Invoke-DCOMObjectScan`
   1. Interact with DCOM objects